michha/bash-on-windows/README.md

 Here you will find everything for running cakephp on the newly Windows 10 Bash shell without the need of virtual machines anymore.

 **BEWARE !
-As of now the Windows 10 Bash shell was just announced so this document is currently full of rumors**
+As of now the Windows 10 Bash shell is just available for testers of the Windows Insider Preview program**

 # Sources
 * [Channel 9 - Bash demonstrated with Rich Turner and Russ Alexander](https://channel9.msdn.com/Events/Build/2016/P488)